Wrongful Death Attorney Fulton Maryland

 There are time limits for bringing a wrongful death suit to court.
 In Maryland, that statute of limitations is three years.
 The statute of limitations begins with the misconduct that causes the wrongful death, not the death itself.
 To maximize your chances of a claim, get in touch with a wrongful death attorney as soon as possible.

-Columbia, MD Wrongful Death Attorneys
+Fulton, MD Wrongful Death Attorneys

 At Discepolo Firm, we operate on the philosophy that no one should get away with negligence.
 We’re dedicated to helping families recover damages from wrongful death claims.
 A fair settlement will help you pay for final expenses and make up for economic and emotional distress of such a devastating loss.
 Call us to set up an initial consultation.